 For our August 17 concert, the Parker Quartet will return for their third performance on our series.
 We are still discussing their program, so return to this page at a later date to find out what they will be playing.

 The following week, August 24, will bring to Plainfield the Arcadia Viols, a consort of five musicians—Alice Robbins, Jane Hershey, Robert Eisenstein, Douglas Kelley, and Anne Legêne—who play the instruments that preceded today’s family of string instruments.
+They will be joined by tenor Daniel Carberg and baritone Matthew Leese to perform songs from the sixteenth-century courts of Henry VIII of England, Isabella d’Este of Mantua, and Holy Roman Emperor Maximilian I.

 Let us keep in touch!
 Ask us to put your name on our mailing list.